 - The mattress is breathable and should be a cooler-sleeping mattress.

-- The GhostBed Flex handles motion transfer well and could be a good option for couples.
+- The GhostBed Flex handles motion transfer well and could be a good option for couples who don’t want to be disturbed by their partner’s movements.

-The GhostBed Flex has a lot to offer.
-While it does cost more than the original mattress, it should be a great investment.
-Most back sleepers, side sleepers, and hot sleepers should find what they need on the Flex.
-However, stomach sleepers or those who want a very firm or very soft mattress might want to look elsewhere.
+The GhostBed Flex has a lot to offer, and while it does cost more than the original mattress, it should be a great investment.
+Most back sleepers, side sleepers, and hot sleepers should find what they need on the Flex, but stomach sleepers or those who want a very firm or very soft mattress might want to look elsewhere.